Bruce Lee: Names

-Family
+Family and ancestry

 Lee's father, Lee Hoi-chuen, was one of the leading Cantonese opera and film actors at the time and was embarking on a year-long opera tour with his family on the eve of the Japanese invasion of Hong Kong.
 Lee Hoi-chuen had been touring the United States for many years and performing in numerous Chinese communities there.

 Although many of his peers decided to stay in the US, Lee Hoi-chuen returned to Hong Kong after Bruce's birth.
 Within months, Hong Kong was invaded and the Lees lived for three years and eight months under Japanese occupation.
 After the war ended, Lee Hoi-chuen resumed his acting career and became a more popular actor during Hong Kong's rebuilding years.

-Lee's mother, Grace Ho, was from one of the wealthiest and most powerful clans in Hong Kong, the Ho-tungs.
+Lee's mother, Grace, was from one of the wealthiest and most powerful clans in Hong Kong, the Ho-tungs.
 She was the half-niece of Sir Robert Ho-tung, the Eurasian patriarch of the clan.
 As such, the young Bruce Lee grew up in an affluent and privileged environment.
 Despite the advantage of his family's status, the neighborhood in which Lee grew up became overcrowded, dangerous, and full of gang rivalries due to an influx of refugees fleeing communist China for Hong Kong, at that time a British Crown Colony.

-Grace Ho is reported as either the adopted or biological daughter of Ho Kom-tong (Ho Gumtong, 何甘棠) and the half-niece of Sir Robert Ho-tung, both notable Hong Kong businessmen and philanthropists.
+Grace is reported as either the adopted or biological daughter of Ho Kom-tong (Ho Gumtong, 何甘棠) and the half-niece of Sir Robert Ho-tung, both notable Hong Kong businessmen and philanthropists.
 Bruce was the fourth of five children: Phoebe Lee (李秋源), Agnes Lee (李秋鳳), Peter Lee, and Robert Lee.